How I built a Notion Custom Agent to read my newsletters for me

 Answering these questions will help shape an accurate result off the bat.

-• Where does the work currently live (Notion pages, databases, Slack channels, other tools)?
+• Where does the work currently live?
+Notion pages, databases, Slack channels, Gmail, other tools?

-• Why is it important?
-What happens if it’s late?
+• Why does it matter?
+What happens if it doesn't run?

 FAQ